rdagumampan/yuniql-web/content/docs/how-yuniql-works.md

 #### Advanced Options

-There are situations when scripts are conditional to the environment they are executing.
+There are cases when your scripts are conditional to the environment they are executing.
 You may have scripts that fits in non-production environment but has to be changed when executed in production.
-Yuniql discovers environment-aware scripts during migration run.
+To cover this, yuniql discovers environment-aware scripts during migration run.
 [More on this...]({{< ref "/docs/environment-aware-scripts.md" >}}).

 A baseline database includes both schema and data.
 While you can always write scripts to seed your data, it could be easier to bulk load them using CSV files.
 Yuniql discovers CSV files in the directories and load into tables bearing the name of the file.
 [More on this...]({{<ref "/docs/bulk-import-csv-master-data.md">}}).

 When versioning an existing database, it may help to organize the scripts into collections of sub-directories.
 Yuniql discovers all directories and child directories, sort them, and execute based on order by name.
-[Tips and tricks...]({{<ref "/docs/tips-and-tricks.md#organize-in-sub-directories" >}})
+See more [tips and tricks...]({{<ref "/docs/tips-and-tricks.md#organize-in-sub-directories" >}})

 #### Learn further